mlochbaum/BQN/editors/README.md

 #### Neovim interactivity

-See [this repository](https://git.sr.ht/~detegr/nvim-bqn) for an additional plugin that provides bindings to run BQN code as you're editing it.
+See [nvim-bqn](https://git.sr.ht/~detegr/nvim-bqn) for an additional plugin that provides bindings to run BQN code as you're editing it.

 ### Emacs